manuel-serrano/hiphop/doc/api.md

 ### <hiphop.atom/> ###
 [:@glyphicon glyphicon-tag tag]

 Instantaneously executes a JavaScript function, and terminate.
-It can be use with the following attributes:

-* `func`: JavaScript callback to execute;

-* `expr`: expression attribute, if arguments provided to the callback (optional).
+It takes a standard expression as attributes.
+However, the `func` argument of the expression is mandatory, and its potential return value is meaningless.

 ### <hiphop.exec/> ###